The Best Ways to Cover Up A Cold Sore Fast

 - Distract attention away from your cold sore with dramatic makeup around your eyes.

-- Apply a setting spray to ensure your makeup does wear away as the day continues
+- Apply a setting spray to ensure your makeup doesn't wear away as the day continues

 - Dab concealer onto your cold sore in layers and reapply if needed

 You can also start fighting cold sore symptoms early with a natural treatment like Luminance RED.
-This FDA-cleared device enables safe, highly effective treatments that can cut healing time nearly in half and immediately help reduce your pain and discomfort.
+This FDA registered device enables safe, highly effective treatments that can cut healing time nearly in half and immediately help reduce your pain and discomfort.